neetesshhr/Perplexica/Config.md

 # Perplexica Implementation on my.domain.com

 ## Project Overview
-The goal is to implement **Perplexica** on `https://ai.rijalnitesh.com`, using Hetzner (Ubuntu VPS) for hosting and Cloudflare for DNS management.
+The goal is to implement **Perplexica** on `https://ai.rijalnitesh.com`, using Hetzner (Ubuntu VPS) for hosting and Cloudflare for Ubuntu management.

 ---